lye/iduot/ISA.md

 #### `mv dst src`

 `mv` copies one register value to another register.
 It might be removed at some point, since the behavior can be replicated with load/store pairs, but it feels like that might bloat executable size too much.
 So it's provided for now to hopefully make executables small enough to fit in single segments.

+As a special case, `mv PC PC` (e.g. a NUL instruction) is not allowed.
+Attempting to execute a NUL instruction will fault the task.

 #### `signal src_no src_value` / `wait dst_no dst_value` / `waitfor task`